7aitsev/ansible-tuto/step-04/README.md

 ## Refining things

-Sure our playbook can install apache server, but it could be a bit more complete.
-It could add a virtualhost, ensure apache is restarted.
+Sure our playbook can install Apache server, but it could be a bit more complete.
+It could add a virtualhost, ensure Apache is restarted.
 It could even deploy our web site from a git repository.
 Let's "[make it so][]"

 Head to next step in